ataylor89/unix_wisdom/grep.md

     grep -nrw pattern

 The above command searches all files in the directory tree (recursively) for the specified pattern.
-It prints the line number of matching lines and searching for the pattern as a word.
+It prints the line number of matching lines and searches for the pattern as a word.